 The site lies close to the Norwich-Cromer railway line and the Broadland Northway (NDR) dual carriageway.
 Part of the area also includes a disused airfield.

-As part of the masterplanning process, we were appointed as acoustic consultants.
+As part of the masterplanning process, we were approached as acoustic consultants.
 Our office is located only five miles from Rackheath and we had previously carried out surveys of traffic, rail and industrial noise in the region.
 Noise assessments in different locations were required and to support our analysis we built a 3D computer model of the site using CadnaA software.